Jonah Heim Preview, Player Props: Rangers vs. Diamondbacks

 Jonah Heim At The Plate

-- Heim has reached base via a hit in 65 games this year (of 94 played), and had multiple hits in 26 of those games.
+- Heim has reached base via a hit in 65 games this season (of 95 played), and had multiple hits in 26 of those games.

-- In 39 games this season (41.5%), Heim has picked up an RBI, and in 17 of those games (18.1%) he had more than one.
-He has also driven home three or more of his team's runs in 10 contests.
+- Heim has driven home a run in 39 games this season (41.1%), including more than one RBI in 17.9% of his games and producing three or more of his team's runs on 10 occasions..

+- He has scored in 40.0% of his games this season, with more than one run scored in 11.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.